 Housing is one of our greatest energy efficiency challenges in Ireland.
 The Grant Programme was launched to investigate the challenges and opportunities of deep retrofit in Ireland.
-The Programme is now closed.
-The learnings will inform our approach towards a large scale deep retrofit of Irish homes.
+The Grant scheme is now closed.

 Tackling energy efficiency in older housing

 In 2017 SEAI launched the Deep Retrofit multi-annual pilot programme.
-The programme currently investigates the challenges and opportunities of deep retrofit in Ireland.
-The learning from this pilot will inform our approach towards a large scale deep retrofit of buildings.
-Our initial focus is on the residential market.
+The programme, which is now closed, investigated the challenges and opportunities of deep retrofit in Ireland.
+The learnings from this pilot are help[ing to inform our approach towards a large scale deep retrofit of buildings.
+Our initial focus was on the residential market.

 What does a Deep Retrofit involve?

-The Deep Retrofit of a home to an A-rating means getting multiple energy upgrades all at once to achieve a BER of A-rating.
+The Deep Retrofit of a home means carrying out multiple energy upgrades all at once to achieve a BER of A-rating.

-The next step is to look at an efficient renewable heating system to support the transition away from fossil fuels.
-The typical heating system installed on a Deep Retrofit Oilot Project is an air-source heat pump.
+- The next step is to look at an efficient renewable heating system to support the transition away from fossil fuels.
+The typical heating system installed on a Deep Retrofit Pilot Project is an air-source heat pump.

 We estimate that a sum of over €35 billion will be required over 35 years to make the existing housing stock low carbon by 2050.